 At Synergy Lab, we want you to succeed in whatever’s next in your journey.
 With that in mind, we’ve put together an ever-growing list of resources you might find helpful during your transition.
 Our hope is to make your to-do list a little less stressful!

-Do I need a Social Insurance Number (SIN)?
+Obtaining a Social Insurance Number (SIN) in Canada

 Do I need a Canadian health card?
 Stay healthy while living in Canada by ensuring you have the proper documentation and health insurance in place needed to access health care.

 In Ontario on a valid work permit and are working full-time in Ontario, for an Ontario employer, for at least 6 months

 You must apply for OHIP in person at a ServiceOntario centre.

 You will need to bring these documents with you:

 How to Obtain a Health Card in Ontario